se-edu/se-book/oop/more/review/q-radio-abstractionEncapsulation.md

 c

 Explanation: We can have abstraction without encapsulation.
 For example, we can *think* in terms of student entities when we code in C (a procedural language).
 But when we use a language that has encapsulation too (e.g., in Java/C++/C#), we can package all student related data and functions into one construct (i.e. a class).
-This makes the ‘student’ abstraction stronger because now we can not only think in terms of students, the program can perform actions using objects that represent student entities.
+This makes the ‘student’ abstraction stronger because now we can not only think in terms of students, the program can also perform actions using objects that represent student entities.

 </div>
 </question>